Christopher Suarez, Founder of Learn Together, Live Together

 Erica Cuevas, Co-Chair of Marketing & Communications Committee

 Erica’s passion of ensuring all students have access to diverse, equitable, and inclusive learning environments stems from her experiences as a low-income, first generation college student, and from her past studies of poverty and its impact on academic achievement.
 Erica is also a Policy Manager at Jobs for the Future (JFF) where she provides policy analysis, analytical research, project management support, and external engagement to advance JFF’s education and workforce policy priorities.
 Erica has a background in college access and persistence and educational policy development as it effects underserved populations.
 Erica holds a Masters of Public Affairs from The University of Texas at Austin.

 Kimberly Quick, Co-Chair of Marketing & Communications Committee

-Kimberly Quick is a policy associate at The Century Foundation working on education policy in the foundation’s Washington, D.C. office.
+Kimberly Quick is a Senior Policy Associate at The Century Foundation working on education policy in the foundation’s Washington, D.C. office.
 At TCF, Kimberly writes and conducts research on student assignment processes and school desegregation, as well as broader educational equity issues including tracking and within-school segregation, school disciplinary disparities, and voucher use and civil rights violations.
 She, along with her colleagues at TCF, also work to connect and provide research to school districts and charter networks who currently have or are interested in implementing diversity initiatives.
 Prior to joining TCF, Quick worked as a fellow in the Office of the Provost at Wake Forest, where she helped to develop the university’s communications, programming, and policy related to diversity and inclusion and student experiences.
 Kimberly graduated summa cum laude from Wake Forest University with a Bachelor’s degree in Politics and International Affairs and minors in English and American Ethnic Studies.

 Meet the Team